rcbyr/keen-slider/docs/web.md

 `dragStarted` - Drag has started.

+`dragChecked` - Direction of dragging was checked and is valid.

 `dragEnded` - Drag has ended.

 `optionsChanged` - Options have changed, e.g. due to an update, resizing(when the number of slides changes) or a change of the breakpoint.